-The 2018 ESS Comprehensive Exam schedule is: Written Comprehensive Exam: Monday, June 25th Oral Comprehensive Exam: Thursday, June 28th
+The 2019 ESS Comprehensive Exam schedule is: Written Comprehensive Exam: Monday, June 24th Oral Comprehensive Exam: Thursday, June 27th Students must be present and available for these dates.

 Advancement to Candidacy Examination

 The student must form a five-member faculty committee selected according to Academic Senate Policy included here as Appendix III and found on the UCI Academic Senate website.
 When forming your committee, keep in mind that one of the faculty members must be an external member (i.e., UCI faculty without formal affiliation with Earth System Science).
 Students should advance to candidacy by winter or spring quarter of their second year in the program.